CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 ### Deferred Blinn-Phong Shading

-* Overview
+* **Overview**

 ### Bloom Shading with Two-Pass Gaussian Blur

-* Overview: Two-pass Gaussian blur to simulate the bloom glow effect.
+* **Overview**: Two-pass Gaussian blur to simulate the bloom glow effect.
-* Performance Impact:
+* **Performance Impact**:
-* Further Improvement:
+* **Further Improvement**:
 *

 ![](charts/Bloom Analysis.png)

 ### Toon Shading

-* Overview: Toon ramp shading using Sobel operator as an edge detector.
+* **Overview**: Toon ramp shading using Sobel operator as an edge detector.
-* Performance Impact: No noticable impact.
+* **Performance Impact**: No noticable impact.
 As you can see in the below chart, enabling the toon effect has no impact on performance even with a large number of lights in the scene.
-* Further Improvement: With regard to performance, there are no improvements I would make because I'm seeing performance numbers in line with the standard Blinn-Phong shading.
+* **Further Improvement**: With regard to performance, there are no improvements I would make because I'm seeing performance numbers in line with the standard Blinn-Phong shading.
 There are some changes I'd like to make to the visuals of the effect though.
 Right now the effect is only impacting the point light sources.
 I also wish to apply the effect to the ambient light as well, so that the toon look will be across the entire scene.

 ![](charts/Toon Analysis.png)